GadgetReactor/pyHS100/README.md

 **This project is not updated anymore and should be considered abandoned.
+The last released pypi version is in the `goodbye_release` branch.
 Future developments will be done in asyncio-using fork, [python-kasa](https://github.com/python-kasa/python-kasa).**

 # pyHS100